Hilbert's twelfth problem: Modern developments

 Robert Langlands argued in 1973 that the modern version of the Jugendtraum should deal with Hasse–Weil zeta functions of Shimura varieties.
 While he envisaged a grandiose program that would take the subject much further, more than thirty years later serious doubts remain concerning its import for the question that Hilbert asked.

-A separate development was Stark's conjecture (Harold Stark), which in contrast dealt directly with the question of finding interesting, particular units in number fields.
-This has seen a large conjectural development for L-functions, and is also capable of producing concrete, numerical results.
-A p-adic solution for totally real fields was announced by Dasgupta and Kakde, and for the special case of real quadratic fields by Darmon, Pozzi and Vonk, in March 2021.
+A separate development was Stark's conjecture (in the abelian rank-one case), which in contrast dealt directly with the question of finding particular units that generate abelian extensions of number fields and describe leading coefficients of Artin L-functions.
+In 2021, Dasgupta and Kakde announced a p-adic solution to finding the maximal abelian extension of totally real fields by proving the integral Gross–Stark conjecture for Brumer–Stark units.